LucasFelicianoAlmeida/ContosoPizza/README.md

 # ContosoPizza
-An asp net web api microsoft tutorial developed by me, monitored by Patrick.
+An asp net web api using mediator pattern and CQRS.
+This is an online pizza ordering backend system developed in Asp .NET web API.